isomerpages/moe-bedokgreensec/pages/Secondary One Registration.md

 <p>Appeal to Transfer to Secondary 1 (2026)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Kindly submit an appeal <a href="https://go.gov.sg/2025appeal" rel="noopener nofollow" target="_blank">here</a> by
+<p>Kindly submit an appeal <a href="https://go.gov.sg/2026appeal" rel="noopener nofollow" target="_blank">here</a> by
+23 Dec 2025, 5pm</p>
-23 Dec 2024, 5pm.
-Your child’s PSLE score must meet the school’s cut-off point (COP).
-This ensures that the Sec 1 Posting remains fair, transparent and objective to all who participated.</p>
+<p>Your child’s PSLE score must meet the school’s cut-off point (COP).
+This
+ensures that the Sec 1 Posting remains fair, transparent and objective to all who participated.</p>
 </td>
 </tr>
 <tr>